ngem1/universal-remote-card/README.md

 ## Media Platform and Entity IDs

 This card supports several media platforms with default key and source lists.
-Different platforms require different entities.
+Different platforms require different fields as listed below.
 Some platforms require custom integrations or have additional configuration notes and are called out below the table.

 | Platform                                                                   | Remote ID                                   | Media Player ID                                                                                                                        | Keyboard ID                                                                                                 | Remote/Device Name              |
 | -------------------------------------------------------------------------- | ------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------- | ------------------------------- |